 “The Endless Frontier Act is trying to stimulate both US public and private entities in developing, enhancing, and accelerating new technologies and processes to move into the 21st century, and specifically, to compete with China,” said Cameron Johnson, an adjunct faculty instructor at New York University.

-“The challenge is has made new technology advancement and integration a key part of industrial policy for almost a decade,” he added.
+“The challenge is China has made new technology advancement and integration a key part of industrial policy for almost a decade,” he added.

 According to SCMP, the Act marks a big shift for the US in its strategy towards technological research, said Zhou Zipeng, an analyst at a think tank.